SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.0_I-DOCSIS.md

 Because the *PartialSNMP* option was used together with the MultipleGetBulk method for a device with a packet limit, timeouts could occur in Cisco CBR-8 CCAP Platform elements.
 This option has now been removed to prevent this.

+#### Visual enhancements to CCAP overview pages [ID_37636]

+KPI value boxes have been expanded on the CCAP overview pages to prevent overlap between KPI labels and values.

 #### Generic DOCSIS CM Collector: Incorrect displayed count for Number CM DOCSIS 1.x parameter [ID_37768]

-It could occur that aggregation actions to get the value of the DOCSIS 1.x counter parameter were not executed correctly.
-This could cause the actual number of cable modems that reported their DOCSIS version as a version within the 1.x range to deviate from the displayed count.
+It could occur that aggregation actions to retrieve the value of the DOCSIS 1.x counter parameter were not executed correctly.
+This could cause the actual count of cable modems reporting a DOCSIS version within the 1.x range to deviate from the displayed count.
+To prevent this, the parameter ID on the action has been adjusted to accurately reflect the parameter required for fetching the correct count.

 #### Percentage Utilization value above 100% [ID_38410]